While we clean our laundry, we can pollute the environment properly - we show what is important when choosing detergents

-Frosch detergents are available in almost every drugstore.
-Liquid and powder in different versions.
-They are gentle on the skin, free of microplastics, plant-based and therefore vegan.
+Detergents from Frosch are available in almost every drugstore.
+Liquid and as a powder in different variants.
+They are kind to the skin, free of microplastics, plant-based and therefore vegan.
 The ingredients also come from European cultivation.

-Test results for solid, liquid or modular detergent without plastic
+Test results for solid, liquid or modular detergents without plastic

 The results were able to show that liquid heavy-duty detergent washes well, but in some cases leaves a gray haze on the laundry.
-Low-pollutant washing powders that can be used according to the modular principle are best suited for this.
-The environment is thus significantly less polluted, while microplastics can be dispensed with entirely.
+Low-emission washing powders, which can be used according to the modular principle, are best suited for this.
+In this way, the environment is significantly less polluted, while microplastics can be dispensed with entirely.

 In addition to the detergent, the washing behavior also contributes to harming the environment.
 On the one hand, the frequency of washing plays a decisive role.
-This in turn depends on how many people live in a household and what professions and hobbies are pursued.
+This in turn depends on how many people live in a household and what jobs and hobbies are pursued.
 In order to wash in an environmentally friendly way, it is important to pay attention to the temperature.
-Most of the time, 30 ° C or 40 ° C are sufficient to get the laundry clean and pure.
-It does not always have to be 60 ° C or 90 ° C. The short program also saves a lot of energy and costs.
-Also productive: rely on devices of the energy class A +, A ++ or A +++ when buying a new machine.
+Usually 30°C or 40°C is sufficient to get the laundry clean and clean.
+So it doesn't always have to be 60°C or 90°C. The short program also saves a lot of energy and costs.
+Also productive: rely on devices of energy class A+, A++ or A+++ when buying a new machine.

 Laundry clean, environment clean

-The facts show that detergent without plastic makes a clear difference for people, animals and the environment.
-Organic detergents are also less stressful and pay attention to microplastics and other environmentally harmful ingredients.
+The facts show that detergents without plastic make a clear difference for people, animals and the environment.
+Organic detergents are also less harmful and pay attention to microplastics and other environmentally harmful ingredients.
 With a close look at the list of ingredients and the right choice of detergent, you can make an important contribution to environmental protection.
-This step is not only important, but also extremely easy after a one-time research.
+This step is not only important, but also extremely easy after a single search.